dfdg881/Actions_Upx_Auto_Compress/README_en.md

 ## Features

 - ✅ Automation: Automates software download, compression, and artifact upload, reducing the complexity of manual operations.
-- ✅ Flexibility: Users can customize the compression parameters of UPX as needed and can also customize the files to be downloaded in `upx.yml`.
+- ✅ Flexibility: Users can customize the compression parameters of UPX as needed and can also customize the files to be downloaded in `Custom File Download and Compress with UPX`.
 - ✅ Version Management: Ensures that the latest version of the software is used for compression every time the workflow runs by obtaining the latest version information of the software.